bionanopatterning/Ais/docs/python_module.rst

 **.scnt**, or 'scNodes training data', is essentially just a .tif file (they can be opened in ImageJ/FIJI) but containing some additional metadata that is read by Ais when training a neural network.

-**.scnm**, or 'scNodes model', are .json files containing the parameters of segmentation models; such as their colour, the A/pix they were trained on, etc. A '[model_name]_weights.h5' file also exists for every .scnm file and these files are expectedto be in the same folder when loading a model into Ais.
+**.scnm**, or 'scNodes model', are .json files containing the parameters of segmentation models; such as their colour, the A/pix they were trained on, etc. A '[model_name]_weights.h5' file also exists for every .scnm file and these files are expected to be in the same folder when loading a model into Ais.

 **.scnmgroup**, or 'scNodes model group' files are created when saving model groups.
 The .scnmgroup file links to multiple .scnm and .h5 files, as well as saved the model interactions between these groups.